ETF education

 3

-Premiums and discounts to NAV in bond ETFs may also occur for somewhat similar reasons because of the way that fixed income markets operate.
-Specifically, many bonds are traded over-the-counter and may trade infrequently – sometimes not for days or weeks.
-That may lead to stale or outdated NAVs for the underlying portfolios of some bond ETFs.
-So, premiums and discounts may happen in bond ETFs but that may simply reflect investors using bond ETFs for price discovery rather than trading the underlying individual bonds.
-Again, the ETF share price is more “current” than the NAV.
+With fixed income ETFs, premiums and discounts to NAV can occur for somewhat similar reasons tied to the way that bond markets operate.
+Many bonds are traded over the counter and infrequently — sometimes not for days or weeks.
+Once again, this can lead to stale or outdated NAVs for the underlying portfolios of some bond ETFs.
+Premiums and discounts may simply reflect investors using bond ETFs for price discovery rather than trading the underlying individual bonds.
+The ETF share price may be more current than the NAV.

-To summarize, premiums and discounts to NAV may happen in ETFs, but it’s important for investors to realize why they’re happening and that they may not reflect an operational shortcoming by the ETF.
-Also, premiums and discounts may be more likely to arise in fast-moving, volatile markets.
-Therefore, investors should keep a few best practices in mind when buying and selling ETFs in volatile markets:
+ETFs may have premiums and discounts to NAV.
+It’s important for investors to realize why they’re happening and that they may not reflect an operational shortcoming with the ETF.
+Premiums and discounts may be more likely in fast-moving, volatile markets.
+Investors should keep in mind a few best practices when buying and selling ETFs:

-1. If possible, avoid trading near the market open or close (approximately 30 minutes).
+1. If possible, avoid trading within 30 minutes of the market open or close.

 2. Contact ETF providers’ capital markets teams that can help facilitate large trades (available for financial professionals or talk to your financial professional).